jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/referrers-implementation.md

 ### Diagrams

 As explained in the article *Referrers*, the implementation of referrers as an aspect requires extension of related item’s  __Object  .
-Set__ procedure, so that a referrer is added to the other object’s __Referrers__ list and the __Referrer ID In Object__ is recorded.
+Set__ command, so that a referrer is added to the other object’s __Referrers__ list and the __Referrer ID In Object__ is recorded.

 The adapted system interface might look something like this in a diagram: